TopSwagCode/Dotnet.IdentityServer/README.md

 * Currently goal is to release version 1.0.0 of this project with basic user signup / login flow.
 * Next version is planned to be focusing on Admin pages for user / role management.
+* Sonarqube is also planned to be used for code analysis.

 # Contributors